Astrometric constraints on stochastic gravitational wave background with neural networks

 \subsubsection{Comparison between FCN and GNN}

 In Fig.~\ref{fig:nn_predictions}, we present the test performance results for both FCN (left panel) and GNN (right panel).
-The networks can perform quite well for higher values of $\Omega_\text{GW}$, while the predictions start to become less precise for lower values, when the noise starts to dominate.
+The networks can perform quite well for higher values of $\Omega_\text{GW}$, while the predictions start to become less precise for lower values when the noise starts to dominate.
 The vertical line is the theoretically estimated sensitivity for $\Omega_\text{GW}$ given by Eq.~(\ref{eq:theor_Omega_gw}) included for reference.
-Note that this theoretical estimate assumes the same proper motion errors for all sources, whereas our mock data does not satisfy this assumption, as the proper motion errors depend on the magnitude of the sources.
+Note that this theoretical estimate assumes the same proper motion errors for all sources, whereas our mock data do not satisfy this assumption, as the proper motion errors depend on the magnitude of the sources.
 The results do not necessarily need to completely align with the theoretical line.
-However, we observe a tendency for the estimated $\Omega_\text{GW}$ values to scatter when the true value is smaller than the theoretical line, where the data is expected to be dominated by noise.
-As one can notice, by increasing the number of sources, the lines moves towards left, due to the inverse proportionality to the number of objects as seen in Eq.~(\ref{eq:theor_Omega_gw}) and the NN predictions also improve with an increasing number of sources.
+As can be seen, by increasing the number of sources, the lines move toward the left, due to the inverse proportionality to the number of objects as seen in Eq.~(\ref{eq:theor_Omega_gw}) and the NNs predictions also improve with an increasing number of sources.